-We asked, and you delivered.
+I reached out to the Coach Calorie Facebook community to ask them what their key to losing 50+ pounds was.
 Thank you to all who contributed.
-Literally hundreds of healthy weight loss tips were emailed in and posted on Facebook.
+Literally hundreds of tips were emailed in and posted on Facebook.
 All of the tips were compiled, and a common pattern began to take shape.
 Here they are – 20 of the best healthy weight loss tips from people who have lost over 50 pounds.

 Keep a Food Journal

 Food journaling changes your eating from a mindless event to a mindful one.
 Studies have shown that people who journal their food intake end up losing twice as much as compared to not doing it at all .

 There are many degrees of journaling – counting calories, counting fat/carb/protein grams, or simply writing down when you ate, what you ate, and possibly how you felt at mealtime.
 Any increase in food awareness helps.

 While not 100% necessary to lose weight, counting calories is definitely effective for many people.
 I like to think of calorie counting as a means to an end.
 As time goes on you should be moving more and more towards intuitive eating.

 The simple act of counting calories raises your mindfulness around food.
 It also involves a form of journaling, and as you just read, it can increase your chances at losing weight.
 If you aren’t sure how much you should be eating I would check out my calorie calculator.

 I’m a big fan of portion control for losing weight.
 It’s a behavioral habit that keeps you in tune with your own body’s intuition.
 Here’s what I recommend…